ghurault/python-analysis-template/README.md

 A full project documentation (beyond the API) could be generated using [mkdocs](https://www.mkdocs.org/) or [quartodoc](https://machow.github.io/quartodoc/get-started/overview.html).

+#### Continuous Integration

+This template is not tied to a specific platform and does not include continuous integration workflows.
+Nevertheless, the template could be extended with the following integrations:

+- [GitHub's Dependabot](https://docs.github.com/en/code-security/getting-started/dependabot-quickstart-guide) for dependency updates, or [pip-audit](https://pypi.org/project/pip-audit/).
+- Testing and code coverage.
+- Building and hosting documentation.

 ### Related

-This template is inspired by the concept of a [research compendium](https://doi.org/10.1080/00031305.2017.1375986) and similar projects I created for R projects (e.g. [reproducible-workflow](https://github.com/ghurault/reproducible-workflow)).
+This template is inspired by the concept of a [research compendium](https://doi.org/10.1080/00031305.2017.1375986), similar projects I created for R projects (e.g. [reproducible-workflow](https://github.com/ghurault/reproducible-workflow)), and other, more exhaustive, templates such as:

-This template is relatively simple and tailored to my needs.
-More sophisticated templates are available elsewhere, such as:

 - [Cookiecutter Data Science](https://github.com/drivendataorg/cookiecutter-data-science/).
 - [https://joserzapata.github.io/data-science-project-template/](https://joserzapata.github.io/data-science-project-template/)
 - [Data Science for Social Good's hitchhikers guide template](https://github.com/dssg/hitchhikers-guide/tree/master/sources/curriculum/0_before_you_start/pipelines-and-project-workflow)
 - [https://github.com/khuyentran1401/data-science-template](https://github.com/khuyentran1401/data-science-template)

-As opposed to other templates, this template is more focused on experimentation rather than sharing a single final product.